filariow/fwupd/plugins/thunderbolt/README.md

 Update Behavior
 ---------------

-The firmware is written to the device at runtime.
-Once complete the controller may reboot which may cause all connected USB devices to be reenumerated.
+For most devices the firmware is written to the device at runtime and the update is applied immediately.
+Once complete the controller may reboot which may cause all connected USB and TBT devices to be reenumerated.

+For some devices and circumstances (such as the Dell WD19 with a new enough kernel) the device will remain functional for the duration of the update.
+The update will complete on unplug.

+If a user sets `DelayedActivation` configuration option then the update will be staged but not completed until `activate` is separately called such as at logout or shutdown.

 Vendor ID Security
 ------------------